Lake Atitlan is a place that captures people’s hearts.

 The summit of San Pedro volcano sits at an impressive 3,020 metres and offers magnificent views of Lake Atitlan and Guatemala’s countryside.

-The hike is extremely rewarding and may be one of your favourite things that you do in Lake Atitlan!
+The hike is extremely rewarding and may be one of your favourite things you do in Lake Atitlan!

 How to hike San Pedro volcano